 Chase’s current categories are gas stations and home improvement stores.
 Discover’s are gas stations, wholesale clubs and select streaming services.

 The main drawback of these (besides the cap) is the lack of control.
 And while the selections are usually pretty broad, Chase, in particular, has been going after more niche options lately.
-But at least Chase added some strong year-round (and uncapped) bonus rewards categories to the Freedom Flex: 5% cash back on travel booked through Chase Ultimate Rewards, 5% on Lyft rides (through March 2022), 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year and 3% on dining and at drugstores.
+But at least Chase added some strong year-round (and uncapped) bonus rewards categories to the Freedom Flex: 5% cash back on travel booked through Chase Ultimate Rewards, 5% on Lyft rides (through March 2022) and 3% on dining and at drugstores.

 Some cards let you choose your own adventure